andy-ce-taylor/qcache/README.md

 #### Database query caching

-Qcache is a query caching library which works with MySQL, MSSQL and sqlite databases.
+Qcache is a query caching library which works with MySQL, MSSQL and SQLite databases.

 PHP scripts spend much of their time querying databases using SELECT statements.
 Qcache can replace those calls, making time-hungry database operations perform faster and more efficiently.